Gender Minorities Aotearoa Needs Your Support!

 We love reading your stories, poems, drawings and other art, and we want to use them in our online or printed resources!
 It doesn’t matter to us whether it looks or sounds professional – it just matters that you are a sex or gender minority.
 We just want to see our communities in more resources and reaching more people.

 Creating policies, diversity statements, and educational programs

-Are you a sex or gender minority person who has experience in developing resources, policy writing, or other relevant experience?
+Are you a sex or gender minority person who has experience in developing resources, policy writing, delivering education, or other relevant experience?
 Would you like to be involved in the development of resources or are you currently working toward the same goals?

 Has your community group or organisation created resources or do you provide education?

 Please get in touch to volunteer, or link us to your work so we can share.

 Send in your ideas, comments, or other feedback

 We welcome input from all ‘rainbow’ people, our whanau, friends, and supportive others.
 We welcome all suggestions, including things you would like to see included in our database, and ways we can improve.
 You can contact us bl clicking here.

 Advocate for cross cultural transgender led organisations to receive funding – especially Government funding.

 Marginalised groups of people tend to have fewer opportunities, have to try harder and work more for those opportunities, and generally receive less resources in compensation for their work.